 (1) A person shall not —

-(a) knowingly make a false representation for the purpose of obtaining a certificate, licence, permit, exemption or dispensation either for himself or for another person; or
+(a) knowingly make a false representation for the purpose of obtaining a certificate, licence, permit, exemption or dispensation either for themselves or for another person; or

 (b) forge or fraudulently alter a certificate, licence, permit, exemption or dispensation; or

-(c) fraudulently use a certificate, licence, permit, exemption or dispensation that is forged, altered, cancelled or suspended or to which he is not justly entitled; or
+(c) fraudulently use a certificate, licence, permit, exemption or dispensation that is forged, altered, cancelled or suspended or to which the person is not justly entitled; or

 (d) allow a person to use fraudulently a certificate, licence, permit, exemption or dispensation that does not relate to that person.

-Penalty: $2 000.
+Penalty for this subsection:

+(a) for an individual — a fine of $3 000;

+(b) for a body corporate — a fine of $10 000.

 (2) In this section, certificate, licence, permit, exemption or dispensation means a certificate, licence, permit, exemption or dispensation issued granted, or recognized under this Act and includes a certified copy of such a certificate, licence, permit, exemption or dispensation.

+[Section 121 amended: No. 24 of 2023 s.
+84.]

 122. Liability of chief executive officer and owner for costs and compensation

 (1) If it appears that there was not reasonable and probable cause, by reason of the condition of the ship or the act or default of the owner, for the provisional detention of a ship under Part III as an unsafe ship, the chief executive officer shall be liable to pay the owner of the ship his costs of and incidental to the detention and survey of the ship, and also compensation for any loss or damage sustained by him by reason of the detention or survey.